-- Earn a Bachelor of Science in Nursing (BSN) in 16 months of full-time study including breaks.
+- Earn a Bachelor of Science in Nursing (BSN) in 16 months of full-time study.

 - The sole focus of this program is on nursing and gaining clinical experience.
 The curriculum includes in class instruction, lab work in a simulation center and clinical placements in the Phoenix area.

 - 16,940 new Registered Nurse jobs will be added in Arizona from 2014-2024.(1)